mongodb/docs/source/includes/backup-checkpoints-output-fields.rst

    * - ``parts[i].replicaSetName``
      - string
-     - Name of the replica set.
+     - The name of the replica set.
 Not present for config servers.

    * - ``parts[i].shardName``
      - string